Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 • You cannot stay in the Galapagos Islands for more than 60 days.
 90 in Ecuador overall, including the Galapagos, of course.
 You can still ask for an extension for Ecuador, but you will have to pay a fee.

 • The organized tours have a limited number of seats, and they don’t add boats according to the request.
-This is a strict rule that the park has to prevent deterioration of the natural environment.
+This is a strict rule that the park has to prevent the deterioration of the natural environment.
 This means that you will need to book your tours in advance in high season or if you travel for a limited time.
 Otherwise, you risk missing your favorite spots.
 This is very important to know if you have a precise goal.

 • If you don’t like to move from one island to another by boat, you can always check out the inter-island flights with EMETEBE, a local airline.
 Their prices are around 200 USD per person one way.